ohata-toast/Network-VPC/en/overview.md

 Refers to a network configured with an IP address range that defines a private network in the structure of an internet address.
 The traffic is not delivered in a public network. <br>https://en.wikipedia.org/wiki/Private_network>

-#### Peering

-Peering refers to connecting two different VPCs.

-#### Inter-Region Peering

-Inter-region peering refers to connecting two VPCs located in different regions.

 #### Interface

 A network interface refers to a device to connect an instance to a network.

-#### Service Gateway

-Securely connects selectable services without going through the internet.
-The IP assigned to the VPC and the selected service are connected one-to-one.